Book of Mormon: Narrative

 Following this section is the Words of Mormon, a small book that introduces Mormon, the principal narrator for the remainder of the text.
-The narration describes the proceeding content (Book of Mosiah through to chapter 7 of the internal Book of Mormon) as being Mormon's abridgment of "the large plates of Nephi", existing records that detailed the people's history up to Mormon's own life.
-Part of this portion is the Book of Third Nephi, which describes a visit by Jesus to the people of the Book of Mormon sometime after his resurrection and ascension; historian John Turner calls this episode "the climax of the entire scripture".
-After this visit, the Nephites and Lamanites unite in a harmonious, peaceful society which endures for several generations before breaking into warring factions again, and in this conflict the Nephites are destroyed while the Lamanites emerge victorious.
-In the narrative, Mormon, a Nephite, lives during this period of war, and he dies before finishing his book.
-His son Moroni takes over as narrator, describing himself taking his father's record into his charge and finishing its writing.
+The narration describes the proceeding content (Book of Mosiah through to chapter 7 of the internal Book of Mormon) as being Mormon's abridgment of "the large plates of Nephi", existing records that detailed the people's history up to Mormon's own time in the 4th century AD.
+One section of Mormon's narrative is the Book of Third Nephi, which describes a visit by Jesus to the people of ancient America sometime after his resurrection and ascension in the New Testament.
+Historian John Turner calls this episode "the climax of the entire scripture".
+After this visit, the Nephites and Lamanites unite to form a harmonious, peaceful society which endures for several generations before once again breaking into warring factions again, ending in the victory of the Lamanites and the destruction of the Nephites.
+In the narrative, Mormon himself is a Nephite living during this period of this war, and is killed before finishing the book.
+From that point, his son Moroni takes over as narrator, describing himself taking his father's record into his charge and finishing its writing.

-Before the very end of the book, Moroni describes making an abridgment (called the Book of Ether) of a record from a much earlier people.
-There is a subsequent subplot describing a group of families who God leads away from the Tower of Babel after it falls.
+Before the very end of the book, Moroni describes an abridgment (called the Book of Ether) of a record from a much earlier people from a distant and long forgotten past.
+This includes a subplot describing a group of families who God leads away from the Tower of Babel after it falls.
 Led by a man named Jared and his brother, described as a prophet of God, these Jaredites travel to the "promised land" and establish a society there.
-After successive violent reversals between rival monarchs and faction, their society collapses before Lehi's family arrive in the promised land.
+After successive violent reversals between rival monarchs and factions, their society collapses around the time that Lehi's family arrive in the promised land further south.

-The narrative returns to Moroni's present (Book of Moroni) in which he transcribes a few short documents, meditates on and addresses the book's audience, finishes the record, and buries the plates upon which they are narrated to be inscribed upon, before implicitly dying as his father did, in what allegedly would have been the early-400s CE.
+The narrative returns to Moroni's present (Book of Moroni), in which he transcribes a few short documents, meditates on and addresses the book's audience, finishes the record, and buries the plates upon which they are narrated to be inscribed upon, before implicitly dying as his father did, in what allegedly would have been the early 5th century AD.